julsraemy/phd/src/thesis.md

 [^127]: LOD4Culture: <https://lod4culture.gsic.uva.es/>

 [^128]: *‘Gartner’s Hype Cycle, introduced in 1995, characterizes the typical progression of an emerging technology from overenthusiasm through a period of disillusionment to an eventual understanding of the technology’s relevance and role in a market or domain’* [@linden_understanding_2003 p.
 5].
-The $x$ axis is concerned with maturity and the $y$ axis with visibility.
-The five phases of the curve, on the $y$ axis, are as follows: technology trigger, peak of inflated expectations, trough of disillusionment, slope of enlightenment, and plateau of productivity.
+The *x* axis is concerned with maturity and the *y* axis with visibility.
+The five phases of the curve, on the *y* axis, are as follows: technology trigger, peak of inflated expectations, trough of disillusionment, slope of enlightenment, and plateau of productivity.

 [^129]: Desgin Principles of {{ "LOUD" | abbr | safe }}: <https://linked.art/loud/>